st3v3nmw/lsfr.io/content/kv-store/_index.md

 Welcome to the distributed key-value store challenge!

-In this challenge, you'll build a distributed key-value store from scratch.
+In this challenge, you'll build a distributed key-value store from scratch using the Raft consensus algorithm.

-You'll start with a simple HTTP API and progressively add persistence, crash recovery, clustering, replication, and consensus mechanisms.
+You'll start with a single-node system that handles persistence and crash recovery, then implement Raft's leader election, log replication, and fault tolerance mechanisms.

-By the end, you'll have built a system that can handle node failures, network partitions, and scale across multiple nodes while maintaining data consistency.
+By the end, you'll have built a production-grade distributed system that maintains strong consistency guarantees even during node failures and network partitions.

 ## Stages